DC23/practice-timer/Readme.md

-# DC's countdown timer plus plus
+# DC's Practice Timer
-A countdown timer and whichever other functions I find useful while practicing guitar.
+A countdown timer and some other functions that I find useful while practicing guitar.

 ## Attributions